waipangsze/waipangsze.github.io/source/_posts/2024-11-02-wrf-topo-wind.md

 banner_img: https://i.imgur.com/cOWLDX0.png
 ---

+# Introduction

+- The Developmental Testbed Center WRFv3.4.1+ Surface Drag Parameterization Sensitivity Test Plan Points of Contact: Hongli Jiang, Michelle Harrold and Jamie Wolff November 28, 2012

+It is widely acknowledged that the Weather Research and Forecasting (WRF) model has a high surface wind speed bias, especially over plains and valleys.
+In recent versions of WRF, two new surface drag parameterization schemes, **both associated with the Yonsei University (YSU) planetary boundary layer (PBL) scheme**, have been developed.
+The Developmental Testbed Center (DTC) will be performing testing and evaluation of three WRF model configurations with the Advanced Research WRF (ARW) core (Skamarock et al. 2008).
+The baseline configuration will be run with the physics suite being used in the ARW High-Resolution Window (HIRESW) forecast system being run operationally at the National Centers for Environmental Prediction (NCEP).
+The two comparative configurations will be testing the effects of the surface drag parameterization scheme namelist option, topo_wind, which aims to correct the high wind bias seen in WRF.
+One configuration will be run with **topo_wind=1 (TWIND1; Jimenez and Dudhia 2011)**, which is based on the concept of a momentum sink term and makes use of the standard deviation of the subgrid-scale orography as well as the Laplacian of the topographic field.
+The second configuration will be run with **topo_wind=2 (TWIND2; Mass and Ovens 2012)**, which determines the subgrid terrain variance and makes the surface drag or roughness used in the model dependent on it; it also includes additional consideration for stability and wind speed.
+The baseline configuration will have **topo_wind=0 (turned off)**.
+These runs will be cold start cases initialized every 36 hours and run out to 48 hours for one full year.

 The Weather Research and Forecasting (WRF)model (Skamarock et al. 2008) has presented a **high surface wind speed bias over land** since the early versions of the model (Cheng and Steenburgh 2005).
 The bias still persists in more recent versions (e.g., Bernardet et al. 2005; Roux et al. 2009; Mass and Ovens 2010, 2011) and represents a limitation for the high demand of accurate surface wind estimations by different sectors such as wind-energy applications or air-quality studies.

 - The wind speed is higher in plains and valleys,